-The Delicious “Hashbrown Casserole” featured today on my blog is another blast from the past of the famous Casserole Queens of America usually made from frozen and pre-packaged ingredients…Today we have broken down the tasty and unfortunately unhealthy casserole and simply made it from scratch omitting the frozen hash browns, canned soups, and other prepackaged convenience food items.
+The Delicious “Hashbrown Casserole” featured today on my blog is another blast from the past of the famous Casserole Queens of America usually made from frozen and pre-packaged ingredients.Today I have broken down the tasty and unfortunately somewhat unhealthy casserole and simply made it from scratch omitting the frozen hash browns, canned soups, and other prepackaged convenience food items.

-So you are probably wondering what I changed and how I did it…The first step is leaving those prepackaged frozen Hashbrowns where they belong in the markets freezer, the second is walking by the canned soup section and not even making eye contact with that isle, skip over the processed cheeses as well, then bypass the normal brands of Corn Flakes that contain GMO’s and other unnatural ingredients.
+So you are probably wondering what I changed and how I did it.The first step is leaving those prepackaged frozen Hashbrowns in the market’s freezer this time, the second is walking by the canned soup section and not even making eye contact with that isle, skip over the processed cheeses as well, then bypass the normal brands of Corn Flakes that contain GMO’s and other unnatural ingredients.